 - Soups and stews: Serve with comforting and hearty soups or stews like beef bourguignon, vegetable beef soup, or cabbage soup.

-It’s best if served the first day, however, the bread should keep for about 2 to 3 days.
+Irish soda bread is best served the first day, however, the bread should keep for about 2 to 3 days.
 It has a tendency to dry out pretty quickly, so just make sure to wrap it tightly with foil or plastic wrap and store it at room temperature.

 Do you love to celebrate with Irish recipes?!
 Try this shamrock shake, rainbow fruit platter and pistachio chocolate chip cookies.